OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/authenticate-users-with-oauth.md

 - *drupalOauth.js*: Contains the `drupalOauth` class.
 A utility library for dealing with the low-level elements of the OAuth flow including exchanging a username and password for an authorization token, storing the token in local storage, refreshing an expired token, checking a user's current authentication state, and retrieving a token for use in authenticating other `fetch` requests.
 - *DrupalOauthContext.js*: Define a new React context component that will manage an instance of `drupalOauth` and make it available to any component that needs it.
 - *withDrupalOauthConsumer.js*: Provides the `widthDrupalOauthConsumer` higher-order component for use when another component needs to gain access to DrupalOauthContext data.
-Adds userAuthenticated, drupalOauthClient, and updateAuthenticatedUserState props to wrapped components.
+Adds `userAuthenticated`, `drupalOauthClient`, and `updateAuthenticatedUserState` props to wrapped components.
-- *withDrupalOauthProvider.js*: Provides the `withDrupalOauthProvider` higher-order compoment.
+- *withDrupalOauthProvider.js*: Provides the `withDrupalOauthProvider` higher-order component.
 Assists in initializing a DrupalOauthContext provider.

 Place all of these files in the *src/components/drupal-oauth/* directory in your application.

 ## Initialize an OAuth context provider

 We'll use the React context API to keep track of the current user's authentication state.
-Which will allow us to wrap any component in our application using `withDrupalOAuthConsumer`, and quickly check via the `props.userAuthenticated` parameter wether the current user is authenticated or not.
-And then vary what the component renders as necessary.
+That will allow us to wrap any component in our application using `withDrupalOAuthConsumer`, and quickly check via the `props.userAuthenticated` parameter whether the current user is authenticated or not.
+The authentication state varies what the component renders as necessary.

 In order to do this we need to initialize the context provider.
 In *src/components/layout.js* we need to add the following code: